The Silent Metaverse: Real-World Uses You’re Already Using Introduction Imagine a world where digital and physical realities seamlessly ...

 tangibility of physical retail.

-point A to point B has evolved far beyond paper maps and even basic GPS.
-The
+from point A to point B has evolved far beyond paper maps and even basic GPS.

-silent metaverse has transformed navigation into an intuitive, context-aware
+The silent metaverse has transformed navigation into an intuitive,

-experience, overlaying digital information directly onto your view of the
+context-aware experience, overlaying digital information directly onto your

-world, whether through a smartphone screen or increasingly, through vehicle
+view of the world, whether through a smartphone screen or increasingly, through

-ubiquitous example is the mapping application on your smartphone.
-Services like
+most ubiquitous example is the mapping application on your smartphone.
+Services

-Google Maps, Apple Maps, or Waze do far more than just show you a route.
-They
+like Google Maps, Apple Maps, or Waze do far more than just show you a route.

-represent a silent metaverse interface, continuously pulling in real-time data
+They represent a silent metaverse interface, continuously pulling in real-time

-about traffic conditions, accidents, road closures, and even the location of
+data about traffic conditions, accidents, road closures, and even the location

-police or hazards, all crowdsourced from other users and IoT sensors.
-When you
+of police or hazards, all crowdsourced from other users and IoT sensors.
+When

-activate AR mode in these apps, your phone’s camera becomes a window into an
+you activate AR mode in these apps, your phone’s camera becomes a window into

 overlaid directly onto the live camera feed of the street in front of you.